50enta/vm-api/README.md

 ## Overview
 This project was developed using Laravel.
-It's an API, as part of Travell Web Application.
+It's an intermmediate API, as part of Travell Web Application.
 [Click here](https://github.com/50enta/vm-ui.git) to find the complementary part (UI).

 ### Requirements